Seintian/post-office/app/docs/design_report.md

 - `state_lock`: Synchronizes access to simulation state using a `pthread rwlock`
 - `sync_barrier`: Synchronizes all processes to start a new day altogether using a `pthread barrier`

-### 3. Message Queues
+### 3. Message Passing Channels

-Used for request handling:

-- `ticket_issuer_queue`: Communication between users and ticket issuer
-- `service_wait_queues`: Communication between users and workers for each service
+Used for request handling between users, ticket issuer, and workers.
+Legacy explicit queue variable names were pruned; the design retains logical channels (issuer requests, per‑service wait queues) without codifying concrete identifiers here.

 ## Implementation Details